covid-at-home/covid-at-home/index.md

 * Breathe fresh air as often as possible.
 * Ventilate your rooms frequently.
-* Eat appropriate amounts of vitamin-rich healthy food.
+* Eat appropriate amounts of vitamin-rich, healthy food.
 Vitamins D ("the sunshine vitamin") and C can be especially helpful in preventing or mitigating the effects of respiratory infections.
 Adequate carbohydrate intake is also important.
 * Get regular exercise.
 * Stop smoking (see below).

 ### Prepare

-And on top of that you can prepare so that you are familiar with the things that you will need to do when disease comes knocking.
-Read the rest of this guide and note and obtain any easy-to-get items that you do not have lying around.
-It is unlikely anyone in your household will develop life-threatening complications, and hopefully there will be plenty of medical care for everyone.
+And on top of that, you can prepare so that you are familiar with the things that you will need to do when disease comes knocking.
+Read the rest of this guide and note and obtain any easy-to-get items that you do not have lying around (see: shopping list).
+It is statistically unlikely anyone in your household will develop life-threatening complications, and hopefully there will be plenty of medical care for everyone.
 It doesn't hurt to be a tiny bit more ready for the worst-case scenario.
 But remember at the same time that there is no reason to panic, take a deep breath and also continue your regular life as much as possible.

 ### Existing Medical Conditions

 If you or your loved ones have existing medical conditions, now is the time to read up on how these conditions could be made worse by Covid / pneumonia.
 People with conditions that involve lungs / breathing problems should make extra sure they have plenty of all the necessary medication (see Supplies).
-Make sure you have all the information relevant for treatment (contact info of doctors, recent lab results, how much of which drugs).
+Make sure you have all the information relevant for treatment (contact info of doctors, recent lab results, how much of which drugs the patient is taking).
 Assume for a moment that your regular doctor isn't there and you have to explain it all to a new doctor who has very little time.
 A recent timeline of visits, results, etc would be nice.
 What should you not forget?
 Write it down now!

 &nbsp;